CorSteging/EvaluatingAndImprovingDecisionmaking/README.md

-# EvaluatingAndImprovingDecisionmaking
-A Hybrid Method for Evaluating and Improving Data-driven Decision-making
+# A Hybrid Method for Evaluating and Improving Data-driven Decision-making